RichardFreedman/Encoding_Music/01_Tutorials/04_B_Pandas_Clean.md

 Some particularly important string methods for cleaning data:

 * `.str.replace(x, y)`: Replace any instance of `x` with `y`
+  + For example, you might want to regularize:
+    - `'rock & roll'` as `'rock'`
+    'r&b' (as 'rhythm and blues' ?)
+    'stage&screen' (as 'stage and screen')
+    'experimental music' as 'experimental', or 'children's music' as 'children's' (since having 'music' in a list of music genres is not very useful)
 * `.str.split(x)`: Replace a string with a list of strings.
 The original string is separated at every instance of the substring `x`.
 E.g.: applying `.split(', ')` to `'John, Paul, George, Ringo'` would result in `['John', 'Paul', 'George', 'Ringo']`
 * `.str.strip()`: Remove the spaces from the beginning and end of a string.
 Can also be configured to remove other characters.
 * `.str.upper()`: Convert a string to all uppercase.